Email Marketing

 This guide explains what it does, which of the nine supported use cases are genuinely worth your time as a small business, and where the current limits are.

-MCP stands for Model Context Protocol.
-It is an open standard, published by Anthropic, that lets AI tools connect directly and securely to external software.
+Email marketing MCP is the use of the Model Context Protocol, an open standard published by Anthropic, to connect an AI tool like Claude directly and securely to your email marketing platform.
 Before MCP, getting AI to help analyse your email campaigns meant copying data out of MailerLite and pasting it into ChatGPT or Claude, then asking questions about it.
-MCP removes that manual step, and allows you to interface directly with your data.
+MCP removes that manual step and lets the AI interface with your data, and increasingly with your account itself, directly.

 The connection is explicit and permissioned to ensure data security.
 You authorise Claude’s access to MailerLite once, and you can revoke it at any time.
 So Claude only accesses what MailerLite’s MCP server is configured to allow.